ZedyMorg/Portfolio/README.md

 # Portfolio

 This is the folder in which I put the most relevant projects I've made.
-This readme file contains a list of the procjects in here, and a short description of what they are about.
+This readme file contains a list of the projects in here, and a short description of what they are about.

 # Python projects
 - **Mechanic's shop project**